coltonbh/qcio/README.md

 #### CompositeCalcInput - Input object for a workflow that uses multiple QC calculations.

-`CompositeCalcInput` objects can be used to power workflows that require multiple QC programs.
+`CompositeCalcInput` objects can be used to power workflows that require multiple calculations.
 For example, a geometry optimization workflow might use `geomeTRIC` to power the optimization and use `terachem` to compute the energies and gradients.

 ```python
 from qcio import Structure, CompositeCalcInput